Formatting Your Text#

 Paragraph Alignment and Indentation#

-All documents have the text by default aligned to the left or justified, depending on your Preferences.
+All documents have the text by default aligned to the left or justified, depending on your setting in Preferences.

 You can override the default text alignment on individual paragraphs by specifying alignment tags.